Blendify/blender-manual/trunk/blender_docs/manual/addons/rigging/rigify/basics.rst

 - Usually armature deform with automatic weights do a really good job out of the box if you correctly place your bones (and there's enough topology to work with!).

-For more detailed information on armature layers, armature modifier and weight painting refer to the Blender manual.
+For more detailed information on armature layers, Armature modifier and weight painting refer to the Blender manual.

 Advanced Rig Generation